KollexTheAnalyst/Northwind-SQL-Business-Analysis-Project/README.md

   * HAVING
   * Aliasing

-### 3. Data Export
+## 4. Data Export
 * Exported query results into Excel files

-### 4. Visualisation
+## 5. Visualisation

-* Created charts (bar, column, line) using Excel
+* Created visuals (bar, column, line) using Excel
 * Added titles and structured sheets for clarity

-## Key Business Questions Solved
+# Key Business Questions Solved

-1. Customer distribution across countries
+1. List of unique countries where customers are located
-2. Missing customer region data
+2. All customers who do not have a region assigned
-3. Total number of orders
+3. Total number of orders placed
-4. Total revenue generated
+4. Total revenue using the Order Details table
-5. Product count by category
+5. Total number of products in each category
-6. High-value customers (based on order volume)
+6. Customers who have placed more than 10 orders
-7. Average order value per customer
+7. Average freight cost per customer
-8. Key suppliers with multiple products
+8. Suppliers who supply more than 5 products
-9. Countries with strong customer base
+9. Countries that have more than 5 customers
-10. Orders pending shipment
+10. Total number of orders that have not been shipped yet

-## Key Skills Demonstrated
+# Key Skills Demonstrated
 * SQL querying and database interaction
 * Data cleaning and validation
 * Business-oriented data analysis